The Deep End of the Ocean (1999): Is the Movie Based on a Real Kidnapping?

 The Deep End of the Ocean’ (1999) follows the story of the Cappadora family and their complicated life after the disappearance of a family member.
 Beth Cappadora loses her three-year-old son Ben at a high school reunion.
 Despite looking for him everywhere, no one is able to decipher what happened to Ben.
-This leads to immense mental distress for the family that comes on the brink of falling apart.
+This leads to immense mental distress for the family, which comes on the brink of falling apart.
 Things take an interesting turn nine years later when a boy who looks like Ben turns up at their door.

 The thought of losing one’s child in the way that Beth does was what intrigued Mitchard.
-“One of the things that have always moved me is how the big events in your life usually happen in a second.
+“One of the things that has always moved me is how the big events in your life usually happen in a second.
 They simply happen, and then your whole life is before you.”
 While she was glad she didn’t have to go through such a thing herself, she did confess that there was a “peculiar quality of yearning and haunting” about missing children cases.
-“As a mother who has both given birth to children, and then adopted children as well, I often turn over in my mind what makes us who we are,” she said.
+“As a mother who has both given birth to children and then adopted children as well, I often turn over in my mind what makes us who we are,” she said.

 Before she started to write the novel, Mitchard interviewed a lot of families who had met a similar fate as Beth’s.
 Her decades worth of experience in journalism came in handy during this time.
 Another thing that influenced her writing was the death of her husband.
 They’d been married for thirteen years when he died of cancer.
 Suddenly, Mitchard was a single mother of four young kids.
 “The feelings and emotions of loss were very easy for me to understand,” she told Cape Cod Times.
-“There is a genetic basis for personality and inclination, but certainly we are what we remember.”
+“There is a genetic basis for personality and inclination, but certainly, we are what we remember.”
 She translated the difficult time of grieving her loss while also being there for her children into the psyche of Beth, who can’t get her lost son out of her head, but also has to show up for her other two kids.

 The thing that sets apart the story of ‘The Deep End of the Ocean’ is not the disappearance itself, but the aftermath of its resolution.
 Things get complicated when Ben returns from the life he’d been living for the past nine years.
 While Mitchard didn’t officially dedicate the origin of this plotline to any real incident, the return of lost children years after their disappearance is not unheard of.
 In 2020, a woman was reunited thirty-two years later with her son, who was lost when he was around one-and-a-half years old.